-This paper focuses on prediction, where it can be applied to the FS sector, and includes a case study with demonstrable benefits.
+This paper focuses on prediction, whether it can be applied to your sector, and includes a case study with demonstrable benefits.
 Ultimately AI should augment the human with greater intelligence with the aim to increase project success.

 Benefits of AI in PM